NFL odds, betting lines, spreads: Week 10 picks, computer predictions

-Week 10 NFL odds, lines, best bets, predictions: Computer model likes Buccaneers and 49ers
+Week 10 NFL odds, lines, best bets, predictions: Computer model backs Buccaneers and 49ers

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations